What does uninsured motorist bodily injury coverage do

 In some states, pain and suffering is not covered or only compensated for if there are extenuating circumstances, such as a permanent injury.

-Policy limits for uninsured motorist bodily injury coverage are per person and per accident and coverage is written as such.
+Policy limits for uninsured motorist bodily injury coverage are per person and per accident; coverage is written as such.
 For example, $25,000/$50,000 means that the maximum payout per person is $25,000 and the maximum payout for all people injured in one accident is $50,000.
 This coverage may also be written as 25/50.

-Is uninsured motorist bodily injury coverage mandatory
+Is uninsured motorist bodily injury coverage mandatory?

 The insurance industry recommends bodily injury liability coverage of $100,000 per person and $300,000 per accident (referred to as 100/300) if you can afford these higher limits.

-What happens if I don’t have uninsured motorist bodily injury coverage
+What happens if I don’t have uninsured motorist bodily injury coverage?

 author image